-Click on the name to learn more about each organization (links open in new windows).
+Learn more about each organization we support (links open in new windows).

 COPPER RIVER WATERSHED PROJECT – Cordova, Alaska

 The Copper River Watershed Project promotes a salmon-rich, intact watershed and culturally diverse communities by forming partnerships for watershed-scale planning and projects including wild salmon habitat restoration, recycling, school education programs, food security, the youth Copper River Stewardship Program and sustainable community development programs.

 The Cordova Community Foundation’s focus is to enhance the quality of life in Cordova, Alaska through community giving.
 As a remote coastal community, Cordova is aware of the importance of self-reliance.
 We have come together to produce local initiative for vision-oriented legacy planning and giving to improve the quality of life within Cordova.

 EYAK PRESERVATION COUNCIL and FOUNDER DUNE LANKARD – Cordova, Alaska